mceme/imagecoin-lib/docs/address.md

-# Axe Address
+# IMG Address
-Represents a Axe address.
+Represents a IMG address.
 Addresses are the most popular way to make Axe transactions.
-See [the Axe documentation](https://axe-docs.github.io/en/glossary/address) for technical background information.
+See [the IMG documentation](https://axe-docs.github.io/en/glossary/address) for technical background information.

 ## Instantiate an Address
 To be able to receive some funds an address is needed, but in order to spend them a private key is necessary.
 Please take a look at the [`PrivateKey`](privatekey.md) docs for more information about exporting and saving a key.